 ▢ Eyes Related Products

 You might find it strange on the mention of these items here.
 The optical products in Belgium are expensive as compared to what I can get in my country.
 Especially the contact lens and the saline solution.
 I made a pair of new spectacles, purchase a few boxes of the contact lens before moving to Belgium.
 As for the saline solution, due to its weight and size restriction for the luggage space, I did not bring many bottles.

 ▢ Air Ticket

 Start monitoring the airfares to Belgium 3 months before your departure.
 CheapAir conducted a study based on 1.5 billion sold airfares and nearly 5 million trips made, the best period to buy the cheapest airfare is on average 47 days.
 Take it as a guideline.
-From my personal travelling experience on long haul flights, the best time to buy the cheapest air ticket is 30 – 45 days.
+From my personal travelling experience on long-haul flights, the best time to buy the cheapest air ticket is 30 – 45 days.
 When the departure date draws closer, the airfare will go up again.
-I usually monitor the airfares of three airports in Brussels, Paris and Amsterdam to compare the prices.
+I usually monitor the airfares of three airports in Brussels, Paris and Amsterdam to compare the air ticket prices.

 ▢ Train Ticket

 When I travelled from Singapore to Antwerp to visit my boyfriend for the past 6 years, I landed at Brussels Airport 20% to 30% of the time only.
 The rest of the time was arriving in Paris or Amsterdam airports.
 For me, the airfares direct to Brussels Airport is usually more expensive.
 Consequently, I need a train ticket from the airport to Antwerp.
 I would recommend getting the tickets online be it a domestic or an international train journey to avoid the long queue while moving around with a heavy suitcase.